Guavalines/rails-longest-word-game/README.md

 ### Main App Features
 A user's word is checked with different tests and received a score depending on the length of the word.
 This word is also checked to be an English word by parsing a JSON file.
+Wrote a simplified version of the game COUNTDOWN.
+Users are given a random set of letters, from which they must enter the longest english word they can find using only letters in the grid.
+Your score depends on the time taken to answer, plus the length of the word you submit, and eventually an error message if you failed.
+The longer the word and the quicker the time, the better the score!

+Get familiar with parsing JSON format
+Separated program's responsibilities into several sub-methods Determine what is a JSON, and how it is similar to the structure of a Ruby hash.
+Access a web-API, and parse JSON data returned by this API

 ## Initialize these before starting the app: